jerryhgladinet/docs/admin/source/chapter03.rst

     Migration option refers to migrating remote file server(s) from remote customer location(s) to the Cluster Server.
 Not all clients (customers) have remote file servers, so this tenant level option may not apply all the time.

+**Do not show GDPR consent form**

+    The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.
+There are regulations about collecting user information and software needs to provide consent form.
+    If you have customers in the EU, it is recommended to show the consent form.

 **Allow creation of guest users**